 - Scorecards.
 You can also rate each question on a numeric scale to get a composite vendor score by which to gauge performance.

-A survey or scorecard will ask specific questions about a transaction to give insight into the vendor’s performance.
+A survey or vendor evaluation scorecard will ask specific questions about a transaction to give insight into the vendor’s performance.
 These questions might include:

 - Were the representatives friendly, helpful and informed?